-The husbandry team at Freeport-McMoRan Audubon Species Survival Center is seeking applicants for an 8-month internship.
-Position includes onsite housing and stipend.
+The husbandry team at Freeport-McMoRan Audubon Species Survival Center is seeking applicants for a bird internship.

 Dates of Position:

 Summer: May/June - August

 Summer 2022 Session: Due February 1, 2022